What is a Workers’ Compensation audit?

 • If your payroll was lower than expected, you may receive a refund or credit.

-• If it was higher, your premium might increase to reflect the changes.
+• If your payroll was higher than expected, your premium might increase to reflect the changes.

-NEXT has found that about a third of our policyholders end up doing different work or paying out different payroll than expected.
-And about 40% of our workers’ comp policyholders end up receiving a refund.
+We’ve found that about a third of ERGO NEXT policyholders end up performing different work or reporting different payroll than expected.
+And about 54% of our workers’ comp policyholders who complete their audit end up receiving a refund.

 How does a Workers’ Comp audit work?

-To complete your workers’ comp audit with NEXT, follow these three steps.
+To complete your workers’ comp insurance audit with ERGO NEXT, follow these three steps.

 1. Log in to your account